hungcq/knowledge-repo/it/microservices-patterns/terms.md

   - Server-side discovery (85)
 - Transactional messaging patterns:
   - Transactional outbox: publish an event or message as part of a DB transaction by saving it in an outbox table in the DB
+  - Transaction log tailing: publish changes made to the DB by reading transaction logs of the outbox table
   - Polling publisher: publish messages by pulling the outbox table
-  - Transaction log tailing: publish changes made to the DB by reading transaction logs of the outbox table
 - Data consistency patterns:
-  - Saga (114)
+  - Saga: maintain data consistency across services using a sequence of local transactions coordinated using async messaging
 - Business logic design patterns:
   - Aggregate (150)
   - Domain event (160)